ipld/ipld/selectors/example-selectors.md

                                   {}
 ```

-This selector matches the fivth-deepest "parent"
+This selector matches the fifth-deepest "parent"

 But this gets a bit verbose.
 We can explore the same tree in a similar
 pattern with another mechanism -- recursive exploration: